GravityKit/GravityExport-Lite/readme.txt

 * Bugfix: `created_by` and `payment_date` were not converted to the WordPress timezone.

 = 1.6.0 =
-* Feature: The renderer now supports transposing.
-So every column is a row, and vice versa.
+* Feature: The renderer now supports transposing, so that every column is a row and vice versa.
 * Feature: Added a date range filter.
 Also included as `start_date` and `end_date` query_parameters.
 * Feature: Added a "download" link per form on the Forms page.
-Less clicks for that file!
+Fewer clicks for that file!
 * Feature: Hide a row by hooking into `gfexcel_renderer_hide_row`.
 Checkout the FAQ for more info.
 * Enhancement: All separable fields are handled as such, except for checkboxes.
 Made no sense.
 * Enhancement: Product and calculation have some specific rendering on single field for clarity.